izgzhen/bbq-sg/README.md

 The users write `driver` code, and call the `interface`, which is composed of `components`, like `posts`, `tags`, `homepage` etc. But the realization of components needs a lot of tools, like `syncResource`, `parseMeta`, `getFileList` and `getMarkdowns`, which interacts with file system and processing texts, all nitty-gritty tools.
 The `Definitions` defines the configuration items and meta info of a post.
 Mostly declarations.

 ## Tickets
-* Enhance the DEBUG mode with single-post examplifying
+* Enhance the DEBUG mode with single-post exemplifying
-* Add more DEBUG stub code
-* fix the $LaTeX$ formulas, needs online as well :(
+* Mathjax loading is slow since an unknown reason
 * User's tags as whitelist
-* Add Disqus plugin
-* add link to the footer ad for bbq-sg!
-* the posts have `meta`, but there are some problems in simply addding the cache layer ...
-First, `withMarkdownAll` should be refactored, Second, the cache layer should play well with the data retrieve requirement as well as the analysis over text.
 * Use "-" to cover the possible " " in URL, "%20" is rather dangerous
+* Cache wiki/tag as well ....
+But then it is a must to reinvent a dep-build tool!
+* Code highlighting
+* Clean the IO code out of repo ... first
+* Use Stack to build the system

 ## FUTURE
 * Wiki should be enhanced
-*
+* Integration with PureScript
+* Make it more like a compiler structure -- learn from hakyll